-- Do not use any sponges with abrasive material. - Do not use any steel wool. - Do not use any cleaning agents with high acid content. - Do not use any furniture polish nor any cleaning agent based on wax. - Wipe the surface with a damp cloth. - In the case of heavy soiling, wipe the surface with an of-the-shelf cleaner, glass cleaner, dirt eraser, or disinfectant. - Remove adhesive, dried up bio-waste, chewing gum with sponge, hot water, and household cleaner. - Remove hairspray, cooking oil, wax, ball pen ink, make-up, nail varnish, marker pens (Edding) with a cloth moistened with alcohol or acetone. - Remove oil paints with a cloth moistened with paint thinner. - For descaling use a cleaning agent that contains no more than 10 % acetic or citric acid. - Remove minor scratches with a dirt eraser. - Cover deeper scratches with moist kitchen paper.
+- > Do not use any cleaning agents with abrasives. - Do not use any sponges with abrasive material. - Do not use any steel wool. - Do not use any furniture polish nor any cleaning agent based on wax. - Wipe the surface with a damp cloth. - In the case of heavy soiling, wipe the surface with an of-the-shelf cleaner, glass cleaner, dirt eraser, or disinfectant. - Remove adhesive, dried up bio-waste, chewing gum with sponge, hot water, and household cleaner. - Remove hairspray, cooking oil, wax, ball pen ink, make-up, nail varnish, marker pens (Edding) with a cloth moistened with alcohol or acetone. - Remove oil paints with a cloth moistened with paint thinner. - For descaling use a cleaning agent that contains no more than 10 % acetic or citric acid. - Remove minor scratches with a dirt eraser. - Cover deeper scratches with moist kitchen paper.
 Using an iron set to level II, iron the scratcher in circular motion for no more than 20 seconds.
 Using a lint-free cloth, rub the scratch in circular motion.